SMC242/uni-notes/maths/Trees/Tree.md

 # Paths
 - A path is a sequence of nodes from one node to another
 - The length of the path is the number of [[#edges]] on the path

+# Size
+- The number of nodes in a tree

+# Degree
+- The number of child-nodes of a node